mysticflute/blue/README.md

 ### Release

-Releases are pushed to [Github](https://git.soma.salesforce.com/nmcwilliams/blue/releases).
+Releases are pushed to [Github](https://github.com/mysticflute/blue/releases).

 Before releasing, commit all changes and push.
 To push changes to Github, you must have the `GHE_TOKEN_BLUE` environment variable defined, set to the value of a Github personal access token.
-For example, in ~/.bash_profile:
+For example, in ~/.bashrc:

-    export GHE_TOKEN_BLUE=token
+    export BLUE_DIST_TOKEN=token

 Release a draft: